Hog Wild (album)

-Hog Wild is an album by the American musician Hank Williams Jr. It was released in 1995 on Curb Records.
+Hog Wild is an album by the American country music artist Hank Williams Jr. It was released on January 24, 1995 by Curb Records.
 Williams supported the album with a North American tour.

 Production

 The album was produced by Chuck Howard and Williams.
 Williams wrote or cowrote six of the 10 songs.

 Critical reception

 Entertainment Weekly called the album "lame," noting that "Junior salutes the girls of Daytona Beach and makes pig calls on the title song."
 The Calgary Herald dismissed it as "two-bit rock 'n' roll."

 The Ottawa Citizen wrote that "Williams's two biker tunes, 'Hog Wild' and 'Iron Horse', both have a spirited kind of energy."
 The Indianapolis Star concluded that "'Daytona Nights' and 'It's a Start' are sure to appeal to women who don't mind being bedded, then stalked."

 Track listing

+All songs written by Hank Williams Jr., except where noted.